mherrmann/helium/README.md

 speed as well.
 Similarly for Internet Explorer: Helium used to support it, but since I have no need for it, I removed the (probably broken) old implementation.

-The name Helium was chosen because it is also a chemical element like Selenium
-- but it is lighter.
+The name Helium was chosen because it is also a chemical element like Selenium, but it is lighter.